Skip to main content

 def poll_job(base_path: str, job_id: str, poll_interval: float = 3.0) -> Job:

-"""Poll a QA or Extraction job until it reaches a terminal status."""
+"""Poll an async AI job until it reaches a terminal status."""

 while True: